Basanta Kumar Biswas: Legacy

-There is a statue of Basanta Biswas established by Rasbihari Basu in a park of Tokyo, Japan.
+There is a statue of Basanta Biswas was established by Rasbihari Basu in a park of Tokyo, Japan.
 Another statue is situated in front of Rabindra Bhawan, Krishnanagar, Nadia.
 A school in civil lines, Delhi was named "Shaheed Basant Kumar Biswas Sarvodaya Vidhyalaya" in his memory.
-Although it was later renamed to Rajkiya Pratibha Vikas Vidhyalaya.
+Although it was later renamed to Rajkiya Pratibha Vikas Vidyalaya.
 Loka Sabha Speaker Meira Kumar has installed a photo of Basanta Kumar at the Museum of the Indian Parliament.
 Ujjal Biswas, an Indian politician and the present Minister in the Government of West Bengal belongs to the family of Basanta Biswas.
+The minister has been organising a three-day fair titled Basanta Mela at his village home in the month of February for the past 30 years.